mpv-player/mpv/DOCS/man/options.rst

     Disabled by default.
 See also ``--sub-ass-prune-delay``.

 ``--osd-shaper=<simple|complex>``
     Set the text layout engine used by libass for the OSD.
-Default: simple.
+Default: complex.
     See also ``--sub-shaper``

 Screenshot